 - Dont Panic!
 Here's Why The 'Avengers: Infinity War' Name Change Isn't A Huge Deal

 However, tragedy was about to strike.
-Just one week before Amanda was due to give birth, Jude confessed to becoming a double agent, exchanging information with Hydra.
+Just one week before Amanda was due to give birth, Jude confessed to becoming a double agent, exchanging information with the terrorist organization, Hydra.
 This sparked a furious response from Amanda, who drove a pair of scissors deep into his neck, killing him.

 The Truth Behind Tony Stark's Parentage

-Amanda never fully recovered from the ordeal, choosing to put the child up for adoption instead of raising him as her own.
-Howard Stark took custody of the baby, now named Tony Stark, who would grow up to inherit his adopted father's multibillion-dollar company Stark Industries.
+Amanda never fully recovered from the ordeal, and instead put the child up for adoption.
+That's when Howard Stark took custody of the child, who would then grow up to become Tony Stark, and eventually inherit his multi-billion dollar company, Stark Industries.

-In an interview with Entertainment Weekly prior to the series release, writer Brian Michael Bendis talked of the decision to explore Stark's background:
+In an interview with Entertainment Weekly prior to the series release, writer Brian Michael Bendis talked of the decision to explore Stark's background.
+He said:

 "He’s going to find out this year, and in this brand new book, the quest for who he is and why he’s wired the way he is — which is very unique and different — is something he’s gonna face.
 We have some really great stories to tell about Tony."